isomerpages/moe-zhonghuasec/_departments/Student Development/Discipline.md

 1\.
 All students’ hair should be of natural colour.<br>
 2\.
 Boys’ hair should not be funky or of inappropriate hairstyle such as overlapped, Mohawk etc.<br>
 3\.
 Girls’ hair should be tied neatly with a brown/black hair band or hair clips.<br>
 4\.
-Strictly no tongue studs due to safety reasons<br>
+Strictly no tongue studs due to safety reasons.<br>
 5\.
 Girls are allowed to wear one pair of identical earrings/studs of simple black/dark colored design.
 It should be small sized and a non-dangle earring.
 There should not be earrings/studs on extra ear holes.<br>
 6\.
 Strictly NO Ear Accessories for BOYS – Including ear sticks, straws etc.<br>
 7\.
 Students should wear white canvas shoes and white school socks to school.<br>